 DD: No more misdrafts anymore, guys, that’s a nice thing.

-So again, I hope I answered that question.
-Me and my partner, we’re going to try to put resources out there where agents can get them and we’ll share those resources with you so you can provide them to your agents.
+I hope I answered that question.
+My partner Patrick and I put resources out where agents can get them.
+We’ll share those resources with you so you can provide them to your agents.

 So in case they need an answer right there and they can’t get a hold of me because I’m in the middle of a meeting, then they should at least know, “Okay, I’m going to go here and type in whatever the scenario is,” and try to find a little one to five minute video on how to solve that problem.